Nuclear weapons of the United States: Proliferation

 The Cooperative Threat Reduction program of the Defense Threat Reduction Agency was established after the breakup of the Soviet Union in 1991 to aid former Soviet bloc countries in the inventory and destruction of their sites for developing nuclear, chemical, and biological weapons, and their methods of delivering them (ICBM silos, long-range bombers, etc.).
 Over $4.4 billion has been spent on this endeavor to prevent purposeful or accidental proliferation of weapons from the former Soviet arsenal.

 After India and Pakistan tested nuclear weapons in 1998, President Bill Clinton imposed economic sanctions on the countries.
 In 1999, however, the sanctions against India were lifted; those against Pakistan were kept in place as a result of the military government that had taken over.
 Shortly after the September 11 attacks in 2001, President George W. Bush lifted the sanctions against Pakistan as well, in order to get the Pakistani government's help as a conduit for US and NATO forces for operations in Afghanistan.

-The U.S. government has been vocal against the proliferation of such weapons in the countries of Iran and North Korea.
-The 2003 U.S.-led invasion of Iraq was carried out under the pretext of disarming Iraq from possessing weapons of mass destruction; however, no such weapons were discovered.
+The US government has been vocal against the proliferation of such weapons in the countries of Iran and North Korea.
+The 2003 US-led invasion of Iraq was carried out under the pretext of disarming Iraq from possessing weapons of mass destruction; however, no such weapons were discovered.

 In September 2018, then South Korean president Moon Jae-in travelled to Pyongyang, North Korea to attend the September 2018 inter-Korean summit along with North Korean supreme leader, Kim Jong Un.
 A joint declaration consisting of conditions on nuclear non-proliferation was signed.
-The DPRK agreed to dismantle its nuclear complex in the presence of international experts if the U.S. takes correlative action.
+The DPRK agreed to dismantle its nuclear complex in the presence of international experts if the US takes correlative action.